How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

-The Basic Pillars of Assertiveness
+The Basic Building Blocks of Assertiveness

-Characteristic | Description |
+| Characteristic | Description |

-Non-verbal Communication | Assertive nonverbal communication includes making steady eye contact, using a calm tone of voice, and maintaining open, relaxed body language.
-These signals show confidence and respect, helping others understand you’re engaged without being passive or aggressive. |
+| Non-verbal Communication | Using steady eye contact, a calm voice, and relaxed body language.
+These signals show confidence and respect, helping others know you’re paying attention without being passive or aggressive. |

-Active Listening | Actively listening and understanding, even during difficult conversations. |
+| Active Listening | Really listening and understanding, even when conversations are hard. |

 TAKE THE QUIZ!